 So, here’s my DIY Scrapbuster Lanyard tutorial with not much sewing jargon, since I can’t really sew anything other than a straight line…

 First, measure the fabric against the child.
 You want to make sure it is long enough to get over their head easy, but not too long.
 I found that 35″ was the perfect length.
-I used a 2 1/2″ wide strip at first, but found that the wider strips were easier to turn back the right way after sewing.
-I ended up making the other lanyards 3″ wide.
+I tried using both a 2 1/2″ and 3″ wide strip.
+They both look great, but the 3″ strip was definitely easier to turn back the right way after sewing.

 Sew the whole long strip with right sides together.
 Line up the fabric with the inside edge of the presser foot.